amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-05.md

 ```

 `ScoreBoard` is just a container that will allow us to keep track of each
 player's score.
-We'll use this later in another module, so we've gone ahead and
+We'll use this in another module later in this chapter, so we've
-marked it as public (same with `ScoreText`). `ScoreText` is also a container,
+gone ahead and marked it as public (same with `ScoreText`). `ScoreText` is also
-but this one holds the UI `component`s that will be rendered to the screen.
+a container, but this one holds handles to the UI `Entity`s that will be
-We'll do that next:
+rendered to the screen.
+We'll create those next:

 ```rust,no_run,noplaypen
 # extern crate amethyst;